nottotem/nottotem/README.md

-<h2 align="center">Hi 👋, I'm Francisco</h2>
+<h3 align="left">Hello 👋</h3>
-<h3 align="justify">My name is Francisco Toti, I'm 26 years old, and I'm from Bahía Blanca, Buenos Aires, Argentina.
-I graduated with a degree in Entrepreneurship in Design from Universidad Provincial del Sudoeste (UPSO) and I have also completed the Full Stack Developer program at Soy Henry.
+<h4 align="justify">My name is Francisco Toti and I'm from Argentina.
+I graduated with a degree in Entrepreneurship in Design from UPSO and I have also completed the Full Stack Developer program at Soy Henry.
 I'm passionate about design and technology, and I enjoy working on challenging projects with a team.
 I'm always looking for opportunities to learn and grow professionally.
-If you're interested in connecting or discussing potential projects, don't hesitate to contact me!</h3>
+If you're interested in connecting or discussing potential projects, don't hesitate to contact me!</h4>

-- 💬 Ask me about **JavaScript, TypeScript, React, Redux, Tailwind, Express, Sequelize, Postgresql**

 - 📫 How to reach me **totemstu@gmail.com**